No version for distro humble showing jazzy. Known supported distros are highlighted in the buttons above.

 ros2 param set /multi_tf_namespace_bridge namespaces "['robot1', 'robot2', 'robot3']"

-frame_filters string[] Glob patterns matched against child_frame_id.
-Empty list = pass-through.
-See Frame filters.
+frame_filters string[] both Glob whitelist on child_frame_id.
+Empty = pass-through.
+Runtime-updatable.
+See Frame filters below.

 Frame filters